Safarveisi/ML_PLATFORM/README.md

 kubectl get pods -l serving.kserve.io/inferenceservice=iris-classifier
 ```

+You can promote the canary model by removing the `canaryTrafficPercent` field in the manifest file.

 # Contributing

 We welcome feedback and contributions.
 Please open an issue or submit a pull request for any improvements or bug fixes.